 “I am the bread of life.
 Your ancestors ate the manna in the desert, but they died; this is the bread that comes down from heaven so that one may eat it and not die.
 I am the living bread that came down from heaven; whoever eats this bread will live forever; and the bread that I will give is my flesh for the life of the world.”
 48-51

 The Jews quarreled among themselves, saying, “How can this man give us his flesh to eat?”
 52

-After the Jews quarreled, Jesus hammered down again with more vivid literal imagery to get the point across that he is not speaking metaphorically, but literally:
+After the “angry arguments” among the Jews, Jesus provided even more vivid literal imagery, starting out with an ultimatum, to get the point across that he is not speaking metaphorically, but literally: